 Evidence from Safe Work Australia shows that good work design can be used to prevent harm to health and safety, promote health and wellbeing and support work participation and productivity.

-SMART work design
+The SMART work design model

 • Stimulating work – requiring use of a variety of skills, performing a variety of tasks and problem-solving demands.